Variable-Length Sparse Feedback Codes for Point-to-Point, Multiple Access, and Random Access Channels: VLSF Codes for the Gaussian PPC with Maximal Power Constraints

-The converse for \eqref{eq:K1} is derived \cite[Th.~54]{polyanskiy2010Channel} and the achievability for \eqref{eq:K1} in \cite[Th.~1]{tan2015Third}, which generates i.i.d. codewords uniformly distributed on the $n$-dimensional sphere with radius $\sqrt{nP}$, and applies maximum likelihood (ML) decoding.
-These results imply that random codewords uniformly distributed on a sphere and ML decoding are, together, third-order optimal, meaning that the gap between the achievability and converse bounds in \eqref{eq:K1} is $O(1)$. \item $M^*(N, 1, \epsilon, P)_{\mathrm{ave}}$: For $K =1$ with an average-power-constraint, Yang \textit{et al.} show in \cite{yang2015Optimal} that
+The converse for \eqref{eq:K1} is derived in \cite[Th.~54]{polyanskiy2010Channel} and the achievability for \eqref{eq:K1} in \cite[Th.~1]{tan2015Third}.
+The achievability scheme in \cite[Th.~1]{tan2015Third} generates i.i.d. codewords uniformly distributed on the $n$-dimensional sphere with radius $\sqrt{nP}$, and applies maximum likelihood (ML) decoding.
+These results imply that random codewords uniformly distributed on a sphere and ML decoding are, together, third-order optimal, meaning that the gap between the achievability and converse bounds in \eqref{eq:K1} is $O(1)$. \item $M^*(N, 1, \epsilon, P)_{\mathrm{ave}}$: For $L =1$ with an average-power-constraint, Yang \textit{et al.} show in \cite{yang2015Optimal} that